PeterGiovi/CS240-Spring-2019/README.md

 Notes:
 These Graded Homework Projects start off with creating a matrix and magic squares.
 We will end using Vectors and Hashing data.
+Code for this class was written in C++